kuvivek/drivingTheoryInGermany/README.md

 ✅ Avoid stopping and parking
 ✅ Stones may be lying on the roadway
 ✅ Vehicles in front may brake suddenly
-**Comment**:  The danger sign(Das Gefahrzeichen) with this symbol warns of particular dangers(Gefahrenlagen) due to falling rocks(durch Steinschlag❌through falling rocks).
+**Comment**:  The danger sign(Das Gefahrzeichen) with this symbol warns of particular dangers(Gefahrenlagen) due to falling
-Here I drive attentively, watch out for vehicles ahead and for obstacles (boulders) on the road: if necessary, I reduce speed!
+rocks(durch Steinschlag - through falling rocks).
+Here I drive attentively, watch out for vehicles ahead and for obstacles
+(boulders) on the road: if necessary, I reduce speed!

 138. What do you do when you see this traffic sign?
 ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_40_004.jpg)